Top 7 Strategies to Make Asynchronous Learning Effective

 In an asynchronous learning setup, it is important to set clear expectations and learning objectives.
 To keep learners engaged, the syllabus should clearly outline what is expected of them, what skill sets they will develop throughout the course, and the deadlines they must adhere to.

-Having a clear idea of the objectives will help learners to be on track and encourage them to become active participants in their own learning process.
+Having a clear idea of the objectives will help learners stay on track and encourage them to become active participants in their own learning process.

 2. Include Interactive Elements in the Course

-Including various interactive elements help you design asynchronous classes that are much more engaging, exciting, and informative.
+Including various interactive elements helps you design asynchronous classes that are much more engaging, exciting, and informative.

 3. Facilitate Engaging and Dynamic Online Discussions